improvedk/improve.dk/source/_posts/implementing-data-types-in-orcamdf/implementing-data-types-in-orcamdf.md

 ## Other implementations

 OrcaMDF currently [supports 12 data types](https://github.com/improvedk/OrcaMDF/tree/2b2403c4422cc47b309857d42fb182970bbe11d8/src/OrcaMDF.Core/Engine/SqlTypes) out of the box.
-I’ll be covering datetime and bit later as those are a tad special compared to the rest of the current types.
+I'll be covering datetime and bit later as those are a tad special compared to the rest of the current types.
 As the remaining types are implemented, I will be covering those too.